DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Theoretical and algorithmic backgrounds

 In~\cite{Finkel2006}, the authors concluded that the original \direct{} algorithm is sensitive to the objective function's additive scaling.
-Additionally, the algorithm does not operate well when the values of the objective function are large enough.
-To overcome this, the authors proposed a scaling of function values by subtracting the median of the collected function values. \directm{} replaces the equation \eqref{eqn:potOptRect2} in \cref{eqn:potOptRect2} to:
+Additionally, the algorithm does not operate well when the objective function values are large enough.
+The authors proposed a scaling of function values by subtracting the median ($f_{\rm median}$) of the collected function values to overcome this. \directm{} replaces the equation \eqref{eqn:potOptRect2} in \cref{eqn:potOptRect2} to:

 Similarly, in~\cite{Liu2013}, the authors extended the same idea in \directav{} to reduce the objective function's additive scaling.
-At each iteration, instead of the median value ($\hat{f}^{median}$), authors proposed to use the average value $(\hat{f}^{average})$:
+Instead of the median value, the authors proposed to use the average value $(f_{\rm average})$ at each iteration

 Another extension of the \direct{} algorithm was proposed in~\cite{Grbic2013}.
-Here, the authors introduced \symdirec{} (\symdirect) as \direct{} extensions for symmetric Lipschitz continuous functions.
+The authors introduced \symdirec{} (\symdirect) as \direct{} extensions for symmetric Lipschitz continuous functions.
 When solving symmetric optimization problems, there exist equivalent subregions in the hyper-rectangle.
-To avoid exploration over equivalent subregions, for all newly generated hyper-rectangles, the algorithm determines which hyper-rectangles can be safely discarded (because of the problem's symmetrical nature) from the further search.
+The algorithm determines which hyper-rectangles can be safely discarded, considering the problem’s symmetrical nature, and avoids exploration over equivalent subregions.

-In the \plor{} algorithm~\cite{Mockus2017}, the set of all Lipschitz constants (here with the set of potentially optimal hyper-rectangles) is reduced to just two: with the maximal diameter $(\delta^k_{\rm max})$ and the minimal one $(\delta^k_{\rm min})$.
-In such a way, the \plor{} approach is independent of any user-defined parameters and balances equally local and global searches during the optimization process.
+In the \plor{} algorithm~\cite{Mockus2017}, the set of POHs is reduced to just two, corresponding to the first and last point on the Pareto front (see the right panel in \cref{fig:poh}).
+Therefore, only hyper-rectangles with the lowest function value and the most extensive measure, breaking ties in favor of a better center-point function value, are selected.